View Current

 Vegetation Management Cycles

 InnPower Corporation undertakes annual vegetation management in partnership with the Town of Innisfil through qualified contractors.
-The Innisfil and South Barrie regions have been divided into four zones as indicated in the map in Figure 1 below.
-Cycle 1 is planned to be completed in 2023 as indicated in the detailed map in Figure 2 below.
+The Innisfil and South Barrie regions have been divided into four zones as indicated in the new detailed map below!CLICK HERE FOR VEGETATION MAP

 Minimum Clearances from Hydro Lines